 A plate of home-dipped caramel apples was always quick to fly off the treat table at our annual school carnival.
 An apple on a stick, dipped in sweet caramel?
-What a fun!
-Caramel Apple Pops are a fun twist on the classic treat.
+Yes please!
+Caramel Apple Pops Without Corn Syrup are a fun twist on the classic treat.
 We make our caramel from scratch with real sugar, cream, and vanilla, and enjoy avoiding corn syrup that is in commercially prepared caramel as well!

 Classic caramel apples are so impressive and beautiful on a buffet table.
 But unless you’re home, with a cutting board, large sharp knife, and certain amount of determination, caramel apples can be messy to eat!
 These caramel apple pops are all of the fun and sweetness, in a little bite-sized treat.
 Since you get 4 apples pops of each large Granny Smith apple, you’ll have a plate full of these treats in no time.

-These caramel apple pops are perfect to bring for bake sales, fall parties, and as a pre-trick-or-treating activity.
+These caramel apple pops without corn syrup are perfect to bring for bake sales, fall parties, and as a pre-trick-or-treating activity.

 As we noted when we talked about Gourmet Candy Making Without Corn Syrup, make sure you follow the directions exactly!
 An extra stir, an ingredient added too late, or a temperature exceeded will all cause your caramels to turn from anything from caramel sauce gritty sticky caramel to burnt hard toffee.
 The directions aren’t difficult, they just require you keep an eye on the thermometer and aren’t distracted during the making.

 - In the pot of your Instant Pot, or in a stock pot for use on the stovetop (choose a large one, it will bubble up in later steps), combine sugar, coconut nectar, a pinch (about 1/4 teaspoon) sea salt and water with a whisk until all the sugar is wet.